Automorphisms of the Torelli complex for the one-holed genus two surface: Hexagons of type 2

 \begin{lem} We set $T=S_{0, 5}$.
 Then for any two 5-tuples $(u_1,\ldots, u_5)$, $(v_1,\ldots, v_5)$ defining pentagons in $\calc(T)$, there exists an element $g$ of $\mod(T)$ with $g(u_j)=v_j$ for any $j=1,\ldots, 5$. \end{lem}

 \begin{proof} As noticed right before the proof of Lemma \ref{lem-13}, there is a one-to-one correspondence between isotopy classes of curves in $T$ and isotopy classes of essential simple arcs in $T$ connecting two distinct components of $\partial T$.
 Let $(u_1,\ldots, u_5)$ be a 5-tuple defining a pentagon in $\calc(T)$.
 For each $j=1,\ldots, 5$, let $l_j$ be an essential simple arc in $T$ corresponding to $u_j$.
-By Theorem 3.2 in \cite{kork-aut} or Lemma 4.2 in \cite{luo}, for any $j$ mod $5$, $l_j$ and $l_{j+2}$ can be isotoped so that they are disjoint, and exactly one component of $\partial T$, denoted by $\partial_j$, contains a point of $\partial l_j$ and a point of $\partial l_{j+2}$.
-We therefore may assume that $l_1,\ldots, l_5$ are mutually disjoint.